wheresvic/mongoose-field-encryption/README.md

 As of the stable 1.0.0 release, this plugin works on individual fields of any type.
 However, note that for non-string fields, the original value is set to undefined after encryption.
 This is because if the schema has defined a field as an array, it would not be possible to replace it with a string value.

-Also consider [mongoose-encryption](https://github.com/joegoldbeck/mongoose-encryption) if you have other requirements.
+Also consider [mongoose-encryption](https://github.com/joegoldbeck/mongoose-encryption) if you are looking to encrypt the entire document.

 ## How it works